-It is expected that MTEC will make a total of 4 awards (a single award for each focus area) to qualified teams to accomplish the statement of work.
-If a single proposal is unable to sufficiently address the entire scope of a specific focus area (outlined in Section 4), several Offerors may be asked to work together in a collaborative manner.
+It is expected that MTEC will make one award to a qualified team to accomplish all tasks.
+If a single proposal is unable to sufficiently address the entire scope of this RPP's technical requirements (outlined in Section 4.2), several Offerors may be asked to work together in a collaborative manner.
 However, if an optimal team is not identified, then MTEC may make multiple, individual awards to Offeror(s) to accomplish subset(s) of the key tasks.

-The Government-selected Research Project Awards will be funded under the Other Transaction Agreement (pOTA) Number W81XWH-15-9-0001 (or subsequent OTAs in support of MTEC) with MTEC administered by the CM, ATI.
-The CM will negotiate and execute a Base Agreement with MTEC members once selected for award.
-This Base Agreement will be governed by the same provisions as the pOTA between the USG and MTEC.
+The Government-selected Research Project Awards will be funded under the Other Transaction Agreement (OTA) Number W81XWH-15-9-0001 with MTEC administered by the CM, ATI.
+The CM will negotiate and execute a Base Agreement with MTEC members.
+The same provisions will govern this Base Agreement as the OTA for prototype projects between the USG and MTEC.
 Subsequently, any proposal that is selected for award will be funded through a Research Project Award issued under the Base Agreement.
 A sample of the MTEC Base Agreement can be found on the MTEC website and Members-Only website at www.mtec-sc.org.